xandramax/MIDI-Delexander/README.md

 # Duo MIDI-CV
 Based on MIDI-CV from VCV Rack Core modules
 * MIDI pitch bend range is configurable via context menu
+* Bend range up and down can be set separately
 * Adds a Bent Pitch output which carries a sum of pitch bend and note data
 * Allows for Rotate, Reuse, and Reset modes to be used with MPE
 * Adds a secondary output for all note-related MIDI data, allowing for polyphony up to 32